 MicroStrategy ONE

-Planning the Report Services (RS) dashboard's outline and structure
+Planning an interactive document's outline and structure

 • Plan to provide visualizations.
 These can include any of the available widgets, such as a gauge, thermometer, heat map, and so on, which can help users understand data at a glance.
 Consider the following best practice: